rickosborne/cascades/md/03-0-3-after-service.md

 "Lily's coming through the cabin now to collect any leftover service items.
 We're going to dim the lights so everyone can get some sleep.
-We're going to go through some weather in the next hour, so please be sure to buckle up before you nod off.
+There's going to be some weather in the next hour, so please be sure to buckle up before you nod off.
 Good night, and see you tomorrow morning over Florida."

 As I passed 18, I saw the elderly woman was asleep and the man had gone back to his magazine.